 '''

-class Student(Model):
+class Student (Model):

 name = CharField()

 class Course(Model):

 name = CharField()

 class StudentCourse(Model):

-'''

-'''

 student = ForeignKeyField(Student)

 course = ForeignKeyField(Course)

-'''

 To query, let's say we want to find students who are enrolled in math class:

-'''

 for student in Student.select().join(StudentCourse).join(Course).where(name='math'):

 print student.name

-'''

 You could also express this as:

-'''

-for student in Student.filter(studentcourse_set_course_name='math'):
+for student in Student.filter(studentcourse_set__course__name='math'):

 print student.name

-'''

 To query what classes a given student is enrolled in:

-'''

 for course in Course.select().join(StudentCourse).join(Student).where(name='da vinci'):

 print course.name

-'''

-'''

 or, similarly

 for course in Course.filter(studentcourse_set__student__name='da vinci'):

+'''

+1.6.4 Non-integer Primary Keys

 print course.name

+First of all, let me say that I do not think using non-integer primary keys is a good idea.
+The cost in storage is higher, the index lookups will be slower, and foreign key joins will be more expensive.
+That being said, here is how you can use non-integer pks in peewee.

+''' from peewee import Model, PrimaryKeyField, VarCharColumn

+class UUIDModel(Model): explicitly declare a primary key field, and specify the class to use id = PrimaryKeyField(column_class=VarCharColumn) '''

+Auto-increment IDs are, as their name says, automatically generated for you when you insert a new row into the database.
+The way peewee determines whether to do an INSERT versus an UPDATE comes down to checking whether the primary key field is None.
+If None, it will do an insert, otherwise it does an update on the existing value.
+Since, with our unid example, the database driver won't generate a new ID, we need to specify it manually.
+When we call save() for the first time, pass in force\insert = True:

 '''

+inst = UUIDModel(id=str(uuid.uuid4()))

+inst.save() # <-- WRONG!! this will try to do an update

+inst.save(force_insert=True) # <-- CORRECT

+to update the instance after it has been saved once

+inst.save()

+'''

+Note: Any foreign keys to a model with a non-integer primary key will have the ForeignKeyField use the same underlying column type as the primary key they are related to.

-1.6.4 Field class API
+1.6.5 Field class API